awslabs/containers-cost-allocation-dashboard/README.md

      » yes
        no

-Choose whether to share the dashboard with everyone in this account.<br />
+Choose whether to share the dashboard with everyone in this account.
-This selection will complete the deployment.<br />
+This selection will complete the deployment.

-Note:<br />
+Note:
 Data won't be available in the dashboard at least until the first time the data collection pod runs and collector data.
 You must have data from at lest 72 hours ago in Kubecost for the data collection pod to collect data.